 Coursework for the MEd in Urban Higher Education

 This 36 credit hour program is comprised of a core set of required courses (20 hours) and elective courses (16 hours).
+At least 9 hours must be at the 500 level.
 Students will study an area of emphasis in Leadership, Governance, Organization and Policy, or Institutional Research for Decision Making through their elective courses.

 Required Courses (20 hours)

 - EDPS 515 (NEW) Urban Higher Education Organization and Context (4 hours)

 - EPSY 516 (NEW) Institutional Research, Data, and Evaluation in Urban Higher Education (4 hours)

 - EDPS 517 (NEW) Administration and Governance of Urban Higher Education (4 hours)

 - EDPS 518 (NEW) Students, Diversity, Access, and Equity in Urban Higher Education (4 hours)

 - EDPS 530 (NEW) Seminar—Urban Higher Education in the 21st Century: Ideas and Opportunities (4 hours)